 In English, many things are named after a particular country – but have you ever wondered what those things are called in those countries?

-2informal(belly, make great effort, laugh a lot)barriga feminine informalpanza feminine informaltripa feminine informalbusarda feminine River Plate informalguata feminine Peru Chile informal(reaction) (before noun) instintivobeer gut — panza de pulquero Mexico informal
+2informal(belly)barriga feminine informalpanza feminine informaltripa feminine informalbusarda feminine River Plate informalguata feminine Peru Chile informal(reaction) (before noun) instintivobeer gut — panza de pulquero Mexico informal

 - it's just a gut feeling — es algo visceral / instintivo